4to1stfloor/NetG2P/README.md

 optional arguments:
-    --expression EXP  EXP file to be merged by networkpropagation, Path to the expression data CSV file or RDS file --mutation MUT    EXP file to be merged by networkpropagation, Path to the mutation data CSV file or RDS file --outdir OUTDIR   Out directory
+    --expression EXP  EXP file to be merged by networkpropagation, Path to the expression data CSV file or RDS file --mutation MUT    MUT file to be merged by networkpropagation, Path to the mutation data CSV file or RDS file --outdir OUTDIR   Out directory
     -h, --help        Show this help message and exit
 ```